Alfred Rosenberg: Wartime propaganda efforts

 Since the invasion of the Soviet Union intended to impose the New Order, it was essentially a war of conquest.
 German propaganda efforts designed to win over Russian opinion were, at best, patchy and inconsistent.
 Alfred Rosenberg was one of the few in the Nazi hierarchy who advocated a policy designed to encourage anti-Communist opinion among the population of the occupied territories.
 His interest here was mainly in the non-Russian areas such as Ukraine and the Baltic States; however, supporters of the Russian Liberation Army were somewhat able to win him over.

-Amongst other things, Rosenberg issued a series of posters announcing the end of the Soviet collective farms (kolkhoz).
+Amongst other things, Rosenberg issued a series of posters announcing the end of the Soviet collective farms.
 He also issued an Agrarian Law in February 1942, annulling all Soviet legislation on farming and restoring family farms for those willing to collaborate with the occupiers.
 But decollectivisation conflicted with the wider demands of wartime food production, and Hermann Göring demanded that the collective farms be retained, save for a change of name.
 Hitler himself denounced the redistribution of land as "stupid".